M-Scheinost/SQLite_Pmem/Readme.md

 # TODOS
+- change benchmark to tatp, tpc-e doesn't make any sense as it is a client server OLTP benchmark and i don't have a client server relationship here
 - change the benchmark to tpc-e
     - added tpc-e folders
 - dynamic file_sizes similar to vector or other strategy